ShawnDriscoll/Strange-Bedfellows-RPG-CharGen/README.rst

 Not Using Python?
 -----------------

 You can always run the .EXE version for Windows 10 if you don't have the Python language installed.
-The .EXE version does not create PDFs at this time.

 .. |ss| raw:: html